dgerabagi/aiascent-dev/src/Artifacts/A0-Master-Artifact-List.md

   - **Description:** A plan for a new section on the `/dce` page explaining how generating documentation artifacts is a core feature of the DCE workflow, establishing them as the project's "source of truth."
   - **Tags:** page design, dce, features, plan, source of truth, documentation, artifacts

+### A103. aiascent.dev - How It Works Section Image Prompts
+- **Description:** Provides a set of new, detailed image prompts for the three core feature sections on the homepage, designed to align with the new "Citizen Architect" aesthetic.
+- **Tags:** page design, home page, image prompts, marketing, content, aesthetic

 ## IV.
 Process & Workflow